Eric Kaldor’s Blog

 I can’t say that chemical castration is a pleasant experience.
 You have to take three pills (Casodex) and an inoculation (Lupron) once a month.
 And here’s what happens.
 You gain weight, at times you’re so exhausted you can’t get your butt off the couch—- and then you—formerly a red blooded fully functioning male go through menopause!
 Yeah menopause with all the hot flashes and hourly sweats your wives, girl friends and daughters have been complaining about.
 And on top of all these indignities you have no sex drive!

 At first this actually can be rather pleasant.
-You’re no longer led around by your dick…but after a while you realize you’re missing something…no longer are you craning your neck or surreptitiously checking out women every chance you get, instead when you look at women you’re looking at dry wall.
+You’re no longer …but after a while you realize you’re missing something…no longer are you craning your neck or surreptitiously checking out women every chance you get, instead when you look at women you’re looking at dry wall.
 That’s right—when your testosterone is zero even the most gorgeous, sexy impossibly beautifully women look like a blank wall.

 And to make matter worse when your testosterone is in the cellar you suddenly become more attractive to women…somehow your pheromones—that is if you even have any left are sending signals that you’re totally harmless.
 Women actually come onto you—they find you endearing, intelligent, understanding instead of being the ogre you were previously were when you were constantly ogling their butts.

 So all in all chemical castration is an awful pain in the ass but it does save your life.
-Even though at times a life without sex seems like it’s not worth saving.
+Even though at times a seems like it’s not worth saving.